Can you believe it? We're already halfway through Ramadan and it feels like we only just started yesterday!

 So how can you sustain your Ramadan vibe?
 These 13 hacks will show you how!

-It is no secret that many of us struggle to wake up for Suhoor as we are not morning people.
-However, it is always good to remember the benefits of Suhoor and how it is one of the best ways to start the day right and be productive.
+It is no secret that many of us struggle to wake up for Sahur as we are not morning people.
+However, it is always good to remember the benefits of Sahur and how it is one of the best ways to start the day right and be productive.

-No, you do not need to be feasting during Suhoor because that might only serve to work against you and make you feel lethargic as the day progresses.
-Instead, a better option would be to begin the day by eating a light and healthy Suhoor meal!
+No, you do not need to be feasting during Sahur because that might only serve to work against you and make you feel lethargic as the day progresses.
+Instead, a better option would be to begin the day by eating a light and healthy Sahur meal!

 You do not need to have a very elaborate meal.
-Food like cereal, smoothies, milkshakes or fruits are perfect too.
+Food like cereal, smoothies, milkshakes, or fruits is perfect too.
 And why not add some dates to it and gain rewards for fulfilling a Sunnah?

 Of course, it is not easy to stay hydrated during Ramadan.
 But getting dehydrated will definitely bring health issues up and you don't want that to happen.

-So, the best option remains to intake a lot of fluid during Suhoor anf Iftar.
+So, the best option remains to intake a lot of fluid during Sahur and Iftar.
 However, you need to be cautious!

 Do not take a large amount of fluid at one go.
 That is dangerous because it can cause the salt level in your blood to drop.
 Rather, consume water bit by bit until you feel like you are hydrated enough.
 You can keep a bottle of water next to your bed just in case your throat feels dry during night-time.